Medical Transportation Benefit

 Some types of travel are Exclusions.
 Exclusions cannot be covered as an exception and cannot be appealed.
 MT benefit Exclusions include, but are not limited to:

-• travel back to your community of residence if you became sick or injured while away from home
+• Travel back to your community of residence if you become sick or injured while away from home;

-• travel to access services that are not considered medically necessary
+• Travel to access services that are not considered medically necessary; or

 You can call Health Benefits at 1-855-550-5454 to learn more about what is covered.